Tenjin0/chatrealtime/README.md

 # chatrealtime
-Single web app ChatrealTime in nodeJs using socket.io Futur change using backcone and a database.
+Single web app ChatrealTime in nodeJs using socket.io Futur change using angular and a database.